zeonzip/gurted/dns/README.md

 }
 ```

-### POST /auth/invite 🔒
+### POST /auth/invite *

 Create an invite code that can be redeemed for 3 additional domain registrations.
-Requires authentication but does NOT consume any of your registrations.
+Requires authentication but does NOT consume any of the registrations of the inviting user.

 **Response:**
 ```json